 5. City Diner, Exchange Place

-A very busy spot for breakfast, City Diner is one of the best places in Jersey City for a weekend brunch.
+City Diner is one of the best (and busiest) places in Jersey City for a weekend brunch.
 With a very extensive breakfast menu, we usually head here in big groups for some recuperation from the night before.

 It’s very diner-esque with free coffee refills and a free side of pancakes with your breakfast – because that’s normal, right?
 It reminded me of Denny’s in Las Vegas, only a little bit classier.

-Definitely a good place to go when you want something greasy, stodgy and all the coffee you can sink before you start to shake.
+Definitely a good place to go when you want something greasy and stodgy.
+Plus, all the coffee you can sink before you start to shake.

 Leave a Reply